[UPDATED OCTOBER 2023 after the latest ICF changes]

 - And business-building and career-building skill sets.

-That’s why choosing an ICF program that trains the ICF competencies and provides additional tools and resources is important.
+That’s why choosing an ICF program that goes beyond ICF competencies and provides additional tools and support is important.

-When choosing an ICF program, make sure it ticks all the boxes of ACTP and that the trainers are well-qualified and credentialed at the PCC and MCC levels.
+When choosing an ICF program, make sure it ticks all the boxes of Level 2 and that the trainers are well-qualified and credentialed at the PCC and MCC levels.

-You want to have all those doors open and ensure you are also getting expert advice from coaches who have walked the path already and proven their success in building a practice, finding clients, and implementing systems beyond selling coaching hours.
+If you decide that and ICF Credential is worth it, and want to have all doors open then also ensure you are getting expert mentoring instruction from professional coaches who have walked the path already and proven their success in building a practice, finding clients, and implementing systems beyond selling coaching hours.

 By choosing a program that offers a comprehensive approach, mentorship, and guidance, you can break free of the limitations of simply selling coaching hours and create the freedom and abundant client-attracting practice you dream of.

-This will afford you the ability to do the work you love, make the difference you want to make, and coach anyone anywhere in the world.
+We want you to do the work you love, make the difference you were born to make, and coach anyone anywhere in the world.

 Remember, the decision to pursue an ICF credential is personal and ultimately depends on your circumstances and aspirations as a coach.